My Al Capone Museum | home

 A: No. The reason being is copies will be made on Ebay ad nauseum.

-If you really desperately want Capone family photos then open your wallet real wide and you can have a chance to buy them at a private auction, through a Capone relative or even on Ebay as was recently the case.
+If you really desperately want Capone family photos then open your wallet real wide and you can have a chance to buy them at a private auction, through a Capone relative or even on Ebay as was recently the case just like I do.

 Q: Can you sell me some items from your collection?

 A: I don't sell stuff.
-If I part with an item, it usually ends up on Ebay or I sell it to a friend whose into this stuff.
+If I part with an item, it usually ends up on Ebay or I sell it to a friend whose into this stuff and cares about it.

 Q: Can I use photos from your website and link your site?